Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Connected components of affine Deligne--Lusztig varieties with very special level structure, by Rong Zhou

 Via the bijection \eqref{eqn: I set}, we also consider $I_{\mu,b,M}$ as a subset of the set of $M$-minuscule and $M$-dominant elements in $X_*(T)_I$.
-For each $\lambda\in I_{\mu,b,M}$, we have the affine Deligne--Lustig variety for the group $M$.
-It is equipped with a natural map which is equivariant for the action of the $\sigma$-centralizer group $J_b(\bbQ_p)$.
+For each $\lambda\in I_{\mu,b,M}$, we have the affine Deligne--Lusztig variety $X^M(\lambda,b)_{K_M}$ for the group $M$.
+It is a closed subscheme of the partial affine flag variety for $M$ with respect to the parahoric subgroup $\mathcal{M}$, and its $\ovfp$-points are given by

+It is equipped with a natural map which is equivariant for the action of the $\sigma$-centraliser group $J_b(\bbQ_p)$.

 Our main theorem on the connected components of affine Deligne--Lusztig varieties is the following.